 What initiatives have you overseen to date in your time with your organization?
 What’s on the horizon?

-Right now, we’re really focused on restaurant delivery.
+We’re really focused on restaurant delivery.
 I’m sure you’ve been to some of our locations, you may have seen five delivery tablets sitting on the counter.
 We’ve taken the approach that if there’s a delivery service provider near a restaurant, we’re going to work with them.

 One of the major initiatives I was able to oversee with our executive committee was the development of an enterprise integration program where we would build the API integration between the delivery service providers and our restaurants.
-That’s underway currently, and we’re getting ready to go into our first test store with those services.
-That will be exciting, because it will be a foundation for all of our future API integration, not just for delivery partnerships.

 How do you foresee your institution being different in two years, and how do you see yourself shaping that change?

-We just celebrated our 35th anniversary.
-Now, we’re preparing the company for the future, which includes the growth of the entire Hooters business.
+We’re preparing the company for the future, which includes the growth of the entire Hooters business.
 Part of our efforts will be looking at our current technology infrastructure and making decisions about what we need to do.
 Cloud-first will be our strategy going forward, but we also need to rebuild and replace some of the older systems so that we can support the things we talked about earlier.
 We need to make sure we have the foundation to support the big-picture initiatives we want to accomplish.

 What new or disruptive technology issues or emerging trends do you think will impact your industry in the future?